 10 Days Mount Rwenzori & Gorilla Trekking Safari Itinerary

-Day 1: Transfer to Lake Mburo National Park
+Day 1: Transfer to Lake Mburo N/ Park.

-Pick up after breakfast from your place of accommodation in Kampala and off you travel to the south west of Uganda.
-Lake Mburo national park is located along Masaka – Mbarara highway, only 240km from Kampala making it the nearest national park to Uganda’s capital, Kampala.
+Pick up after breakfast from your place of accommodation in Kampala or Entebbe and thereafter begin a 4-5 hour drive to the south west of Uganda.
+Lake Mburo national park is one of the smallest and nearest parks to Kampala.

-Day 2: Game Drive & Evening Cultural Tour
+Day 2: Lake Mburo N/park: Game Drive & Evening Cultural Tour.

-Day 3: Transfer to Lake Bunyonyi & Sunset Canoeing
+Day 3: Lake Mburo to Lake Bunyonyi & Sunset Canoeing

-Leave Lake Mburo National park and transfer to Lake Bunyonyi – arguably Africa’s second deepest lake after Lake Tanganyika.
+Leave Lake Mburo National park and transfer to Lake Bunyonyi – arguably the second deepest lake in Africa after Lake Tanganyika.
 Traverse through the sweeping landscapes of Ankole which will later introduce you to the towering highlands of Kigezi region, and view part of the Virunga volcanoes, that underlay the boarder of Uganda, Rwanda and D.R.
 Congo.

 Upon arrival, you will have lunch and in the afternoon take a pleasant sunset canoe trek; the boat cruise will expose you to up to 29 islands that make up this wonderful lake.
 Also visit the indigenous fishermen as they cast their nets in search of a day’s meal from this rich lake.
 Overnight stay at the shores of the lake.

 Day 4: Sunrise Boat Cruise & Transfer to Bwindi Impenetrable National Park